UkrainianCitizen/spring-hibernate-crm-system/README.md

 # spring-hibernate-crm-system

-A simple CRM system based on Spring MVC and Hibernate.
+A simple CRM system, which is based on pure Spring and Hibernate, incorporating Spring Security and Spring AOP.

 ![spring-hibernate-db-app-screenshot](https://raw.github.com/UkrainianCitizen/spring-hibernate-crm-system/master/screenshots/crm-image.png)